340:25-5-140. Past support

 (d) When only the NCP returns the affidavit of payments, CSS staff:

-(1) contacts the CP to verify the information provided by the NCP;
+(1) contacts the CP to verify the information the NCP provides;

 (2) enforces current support only from the date the obligation is built, until arrears are determined;